Nusky-cloud/ebi-masterdata-person-api/README.md

 ## Running

-- First, clone this repository on your computer.
+- First, clone this repository on your computer or download as a zip file.
 ```shell
 git clone https://github.com/Nusky-cloud/ebi-masterdata-person-api.git
 ```

-- After that, change directory to project root and execute below command.
+- After that, open a console and change directory to project root and execute below command.
 This will build and run the project.

 ```shell
 mvn spring-boot:run
 ```

-- After the service is up & running, send a GET request to the URL via a REST API client (i.e. [Postman](https://www.postman.com/downloads/)) :-
+- After the service is up & running, send a **GET** request to the URL via a REST API client (i.e. [Postman](https://www.postman.com/downloads/)) :-

 ```shell
 http://localhost:8080/person/getAll